-Yarnall Athletic Center, located on the upper campus, contains a 1,200 seat gymnasium, a health/ fitness center, locker rooms, equipment room, training room, athletic staff offices, the Center for Health and Wellness, and the Book Store.
+Yarnall Athletic Center, located on the upper campus, contains a 1,200 seat gymnasium, a health/fitness center, locker rooms, equipment room, training room, athletic staff offices, the Center for Health and Wellness, and the Book Store.

-Mitchell Hall (once the Alfred Mitchell family's summer home) serves as the main administration building housing the offices of: the President, Vice President for Academic Affairs/Dean of the College, and the Vice President of Finance and Administration as well as the Office of Institutional Research, Assessment and Compliance, Bursar/Student Accounts, Human Resources, and Facilities.
-The University of New Haven has offices on the top levels and offers evening and weekend courses to students on the Mitchell campus.
+Mitchell Hall (once the Alfred Mitchell family's summer home) serves as the main administration building housing the offices of the President, Vice President for Academic Affairs/Dean of the College, Vice President for Student Affairs/Dean of Students and the Vice President of Finance and Administration as well as Bursar/Student Accounts, Human Resources, and Facilities.